General Microbiology Collection Instructions

 - A direct correlation exists between the volume of blood cultured and the recovery rate of clinically significant organisms.
 For adult patients, each blood culture bottle should receive 10mL of blood.
 Isolators should receive 10mL as indicated on the tube.
 For pediatric patients, one to five mL of blood injected into one aerobic blood culture bottle is sufficient.

 - After placing a tourniquet on the patient’s arm, select a suitable vein.
-Once the vein has been found, cleanse the area with the series of 2% iodine, 70% alcohol, iodine and alcohol.
+Once the vein has been found, cleanse the area with a series of 2% iodine, 70% alcohol, iodine, and alcohol.
 Without touching the site of the venipuncture with the fingers, draw 20mL of blood into a sterile syringe.
 Inject 10mL of the specimen into each of two culture bottles after cleansing the stoppers with 2% iodine.
-Invert the containers several times to insure thorough mixture of the contents.
-(Blood culture systems are available through Client Services).
+Invert the containers several times to ensure a thorough mixture of the contents.
 For pediatric patients, write the volume of blood inoculated on the label.

-- Blood cultures from patients suspected of having Histoplasma capsulatum, Brucella, Bartonella, Legionella, or Mycobacterium must be specifically requested as special cultures and must be collected in a lysis-centrifugation (Isolator™) tube.
+- Blood cultures from patients suspected of having Histoplasma capsulatum, Brucella, Bartonella, Legionella, or Mycobacterium must be specifically requested as special cultures and must be collected in a lysis-centrifugation (Isolator) tube.

 Provide complete information on the Test Requisition to ensure that the specimen is cultured for all organisms (fungi/yeast) suspected.
 Additional patient history may also be helpful.
 Please include the patient occupation, history of travel or residence abroad, and any animal contacts.

 A single specimen may be cultured for both bacteria and fungi.
 Generally, a direct fungal smear exam will be performed on all specimens submitted for fungal cultures.